FedericoRubbi/DSIPTS/README.md

 ```
 This can help you knowing which models can be used for multioutput prediction and also if the quantile loss can be used and provide the confidence interval of the predictions.

-Notice that there are some free parameters: `cat_emb_dim` for example represent the dimension of the embedded categorical variable, `sum_embs` will sum all the categorical contribution otherwise it will concatenate them.
-It is possible to use a quantile loss, specify some parameters of the scheduler (StepLR) and optimizer parameters (Adam).

 Now we are ready to split and train our model using:
 ```
 ts.train_model(dirpath="/home/agobbi/Projects/TT/tmp/4656719v2",split_params=dict(perc_train=0.6, perc_valid=0.2,past_steps = past_steps,future_steps=future_steps, range_train=None, range_validation=None, range_test=None,shift = 0,starting_point=None,skip_step=1,scaler='StandardScaler()'),batch_size=100,num_workers=4,max_epochs=40,auto_lr_find=True,devices='auto')
 ```

 It is possble to split the data indicating the percentage of data to use in train, validation, test or the ranges.
 The `shift` parameters indicates if there is a shift constucting the y array.
 It cab be used for some attention model where we need to know the first value of the timeseries to predict.
 It may disappear in future because it is misleading.
 The `skip_step` parameters indicates how many temporal steps there are between samples.
 If you need a futture signal that is long `skip_step+future_steps` then you should put `keep_entire_seq_while_shifting` to True (see Informer model).

 During the training phase a log stream will be generated.
 If a single process is spawned the log will be displayed, otherwise a file will be generated.
 Moreover, inside the `weight` path there wil be the `loss.csv` file containing the running losses.